khoanhchay/TwisterOSForSE/README.md

 # TwisterOSForSE
 I write this tutorial for future me or fellow Rock Pi 4 SE members who will be here in the future

-Using Twister OS Armbian 2.0.3
+Using Twister OS Armbian 2.0.3.

-Default Twister OS 2.0.3 is very hard to boot on SE, its DTB is different from 4B, i guess it causes the problem (i dunno) https://forum.armbian.com/topic/27382-rock4-se-or-rock-pi-4-se-device-tree-overlays-do-not-look-correct/.
+Default Twister OS 2.0.3 is very hard to boot on SE, its DTB is different from 4B, i guess it causes the problem (i dunno). https://forum.armbian.com/topic/27382-rock4-se-or-rock-pi-4-se-device-tree-overlays-do-not-look-correct/.
-So our first target will be moved kernel to **Armbian_21.08.1_Rockpro64_buster_current_5.10.60** or older
+So our first target will be moved kernel to **Armbian_21.08.1_Rockpro64_buster_current_5.10.60** or older.

 -- i dunno why but kernel 21.05.4 from default twister OS img boot usually failed, freeze on armbian logo, or right after cursor appear